sveawebpay/php-integration/README.md

 ### 7.4 WebPayAdmin::creditOrderRows()
 The WebPayAdmin::creditOrder method is used to credit individual order rows in a delivered invoice order, a charged card order or a direct bank order.
 It supports Invoice, Card and Direct Bank orders.
 (Payment Plan orders are not supported, please contact the Svea customer service to credit a Payment Plan order.)

+To credit an order row, you specify the numbered order row (and for card orders, supply the numbered order row data itself).

+If you wish to credit an amount not present in the original order, you need supply a new order row for the amount in question.

 For Card and Direct bank orders the following limitations apply: You need to supply the NumberedOrderRows on which to operate using addNumberedOrderRow(s).
 These may be fetched using WebPayAdmin::QueryOrder, but if the order has been edited after initial creation the rows may not be accurate.

 Note that for Card and Direct bank orders the serverside order row status will not be updated following a successful creditOrderRows request.

 #### 7.4.1 Usage and return types

-First, get an instance of CreditOrderRowsBuilder using the WebPayAdmin::creditOrderRows entrypoint method.
+First, get an instance of CreditOrderRowsBuilder using the WebPayAdmin::creditOrderRows($config) entrypoint method.

 Then, provide more information about the transaction using the CreditOrderRowsBuilder methods:
 ```